 An order settling an account shall not be vacated unless the court determines that there is good cause for doing so, and the burden of proving good cause shall be upon the complaining party.

-An application for an order of distribution of the assets of an estate or trust held by a fiduciary may be set for hearing before the probate court at such time as the court shall designate.
-The fiduciary may serve notice of the hearing upon such application, or cause such notice to be served, upon any person who may be affected by an order disposing thereof; or the court, upon motion of any interested person for good cause shown or at its own instance, may order such notice to be served upon any such person.
-Such notice shall set forth the time and place of the hearing and shall be accompanied by a statement of the proposed distribution.
-At the hearing upon the application the court shall inquire into, consider, and determine all matters relative thereto, and make such order as the court deems proper.
-If the court makes an order of distribution, the fiduciary shall comply therewith and shall account to the court for his distribution, verified by vouchers or proof.
+An application for an order of distribution of the assets of an estate or trust held by a fiduciary may be set for hearing before the probate court at the time that the court shall designate.
+The fiduciary may serve notice of the hearing upon the application, or cause the notice to be served, upon any person who may be affected by an order disposing of the application; or the court, upon motion of any interested person for good cause shown or at its own instance, may order the notice to be served upon that person.
+The notice shall set forth the time and place of the hearing and shall be accompanied by a statement of the proposed distribution.
+At the hearing upon the application the court shall inquire into, consider, and determine all matters relative to the application, and make an order that the court considers proper.
+If the court makes an order of distribution, the fiduciary shall comply with the order and shall account to the court for the fiduciary's distribution, verified by vouchers or proof.
 An order of distribution shall have the effect of a judgment.
-Such order may be reviewed upon appeal and may be vacated as provided in section 2109.35 of the Revised Code.
+The order may be reviewed upon appeal and may be vacated as provided in section 2109.35 of the Revised Code.

 (A) As used in this section, “third-party distribution” means the distribution by a fiduciary of an estate or trust of the assets of that estate or trust when both of the following apply: